geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

         priority: ${'10' - LABELRANK}
         x-maxDisplacement: 90
         x-spaceAround: 2

    .. image:: ../style/img/point_07_expression.png

 #.
 Next we can use ``FEATURECLA`` to check for capital cities.

-   Adding a selector for capital cities at the top of the **rules** list:
+   Adding a filter for capital cities at the top of the **rules** list:

    .. code-block:: yaml